 Utilising more than one asset class (such as an element of gilts to counterbalance a high equity holding) can reduce risk.
 The alternative, single asset class selection is a proven higher risk investment strategy that you may not feel comfortable with.

-You spread your risk by putting your money into different kinds of assets that have different levels of risk.
+You spread your risk by putting your money into different kinds of assets and different funds that have different levels of risk.

 You pool your investments through buying into funds that invest your money into a diverse range of assets.

 Markets go up and down.
 For best results, you should look at investing your money for at least 5 to 10 years – and ideally for a longer period of time.

 How do you feel about risk?
 You need to know this before you decide to invest money.
 We’ve outlined different kinds of investors, but here are some things to think about:

 The more a fund invests in shares, the higher the potential returns AND the risk to your capital.
 This is a good way to identify a fund’s level of risk.